-**** Please note: If, due to extenuating circumstances, the winner will not be attending a post-secondary institute in the fall, the award may be delayed until the following January, after which it will be forfeited.
+**** Please note: if, due to extenuating circumstances, the winner will not be attending a post secondary institute in the fall, the award may be delayed until the following January, after which, it will be forfeited.

-The application consists of the following:
+The application package consists of the following:

 - On separate pages, without your name, please complete the following:

-1 – Please list: High school GPA; class ranking; ACT/SAT scores or equivalent (if test scores are
+- High school GPA; class ranking; ACT/SAT scores or equivalent (if test scores are

-4 – Dog related activities including approximate dates and duration.
+- Dog related activities including approximate dates and duration.

-5 – Write an essay (approximately 500 words) addressing the following:
+- Write an essay (approximately 500 words) addressing the following:

 shaped the person you are now and how might this be important to you in the

-Application deadline March 1st of each year.
+Applications start January 1st with a deadline of March 1st of each year.

 Address applications and questions to: